larr97/portfolio-project/documents/RAD.md

 #### B
 - **Blog**: A section of the portfolio where the developer shares articles and insights.
-- **BlogPost**: An article written by the developer, containing technical insights, personal experiences, or tutorials.
+- **Blog Post**: An article written by the developer, containing technical insights, personal experiences, or tutorials.
 - **Boundary Object**: A term in system modeling referring to interface elements that facilitate interactions between users and the system.

 #### C
 - **Certification**: A formal recognition of a skill or expertise, issued by an organization.
-- **Change Language Control**: The function responsible for switching the portfolio’s language dynamically.
-- **Change Theme Control**: A system component that manages light and dark mode switching.
 - **CSS (Cascading Style Sheets)**: A language used to style HTML content and define the visual presentation of a website.

 #### D
 - **Data Dictionary**: A structured repository of definitions for data elements used in the portfolio system.
 - **Developer**: The owner and maintainer of the portfolio.
 - **Download Resume Button**: A clickable element that allows users to download the developer’s resume in PDF format.
-- **Download Resume Control**: The system function that handles resume download requests.

 #### E
 - **Education**: Details about the developer’s academic background, including degrees and institutions attended.